Mazda 2 review - Reliability and safety

 The Mazda 2 is packed with safety gear, although some of it is optional, and shouldn’t suffer reliability issues either

-The previous Mazda 2 didn’t feature in our 2014 Driver Power survey, and this one is too new to have made it into the 2015 results.
-However, Mazda has forged a strong reputation for building durable cars, and that’s backed up by the manufacturer’s excellent ninth-place finish in our Driver Power 2015 owner satisfaction survey.
+The Mazda 2 didn’t feature in our 2021 Driver Power survey, although the CX-5 SUV finished third in a 75-car list.
+Mazda has forged a strong reputation for building durable cars, and that’s backed up by the manufacturer’s excellent fourth-place finish in the Best manufacturer poll.

 Along with the majority of its rivals Mazda has yet to move with the class leaders on warranty cover, so you get a fairly average three-year/60,000-mile deal.
 By contrast, Kia offers seven years and 100,000 miles.
 You can extend your Mazda warranty, but at a cost.